 So, if you’ve decided to speak to a family law firm, how do you choose the right divorce solicitor for you?

-One place to start is by asking for recommendations or to use a Wiselaw ‘Wise Choice’ family lawyer by using the green section above.
+One place to start is by asking for recommendations or to use a Wiselaw listed family lawyer by using the search at the top of this page.

 You can speak to friends, family and colleagues to find out if any of them have had a particularly positive experience with a solicitor or law firm.